bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/InputModuleDataflow.png
   :scale: 60 %

 All input data elements are going as a flow of bytes to particular interface provided by TaskEngine.
-That flow is going straight to StreamingExecutor and is converted to an InputEnvelope instance which stores all data as AvroRecord inside.
+That flow is going straight to StreamingExecutor and is converted to an InputEnvelope instance.

 The InputEnvelope instance then goes to TaskEngine which serializes it to a stream of bytes and then sends to T-Streams.